Sunrise Lake, Pennsylvania: Transportation

 The community's main roads lead to Route 739.
-739 leads to Route 6 and Interstate 84, the closest major highway.
-A close minor road is Log Tavern Road, which is a route to Milford from just outside the community's main entrance.
+739 leads north to Interstate 84 (the closest major highway), Route 434 and to U.S. Route 6.
+It leads south to the Delaware Water Gap National Recreation Area and U.S. Route 209.
+Close minor roads include Quadrant Route 2001 or Milford Road (known locally as 01, "oh-one.") and Quadrant Route 2006, or Log Tavern Road, which is a route to Milford from just outside the community's main entrance.